 You wonder if she had any idea how breathtaking it would be when you finally gave in.

 "Yes," Seven says.
 "You did."
 She lies next to you, watching you.

-She does not tell you it is all right.
-She does not berate you either.
+She doesn't tell you it's all right.
+She doesn't berate you either.
 She waits, as if a sorry should be followed by more.

 "I wasted our time," you say.
 "It's gone and we'll never get it back."

 "If it is gone, and we did not share it, then it was not our time."